 Report rape and sexual assault

-If you have been sexually assaulted, whether as an adult or a young person, there is help and support available to you whether you choose to report it to the police or not.
-Ultimately the decision to report the crime is yours.
+If you have been sexually assaulted, whether as an adult or a young person, there is support available to you whether you choose to report it to the police or not.

 Report it to the police